bruceravel/demeter/documentation/Athena/import/columns.rst

 function of pixel index, requires special treatment.

-.. versionadded:: 0.9.20 There is now a label on the main page right next to the :quoted:`Freeze` button which identifies the file type of the data.
+.. versionadded:: 0.9.20 There is now a label on the main page right next to the :quoted:`Freeze` check button which identifies the file type of the data.
 You can toggle between xanes and xmu data by :kbd:`Control`-:kbd:`Alt`-:kbd:`Left` clicking on that label.